-While our committee, mission statement, and rationale all represent the framework of fostering a diverse, inclusive and equitable environment, there are ongoing efforts to affect change at the School itself, the University of Texas at Austin, our greater Austin neighborhood.
-Racial inequities in health, education, and elsewhere continue to persist in the United States in 2019, making it essential for nurses to understand and challenge the intrapersonal, interpersonal, and institutional factors that contribute to these sustained inequities.
+Racial inequities in health, education, and other systems in the United States persist in 2021, making it essential for nurses to understand and challenge the intrapersonal, interpersonal, and institutional factors that contribute to sustaining these inequities.

-See below for relevant projects and opportunities to become part of the force of positive change here at the University of Texas at Austin School of Nursing.
+See below for relevant projects and opportunities to become part of the force for positive change here at the University of Texas at Austin School of Nursing.

 Previous readings include:

-The purpose of our Movie Night is to bring together students, faculty, and staff to view and discuss a film that examines some aspect of race, racial inequities, and racism.
+The purpose of our Movie Night is to bring together students, faculty, staff, and the broader community on and off campus to view and discuss a film that examines some aspect of race and racism.
 Movie night is co-hosted annually, usually in the spring semester, by the Diversity and Inclusion Committee and Nurses for Racial Justice (a student organization).
 Popcorn and other snacks are provided, as well as a discussion guide to help facilitate small-group reflection and large group discussion about broader societal implications as well as implications related to health and health care, specifically.

 - Spring 2020: Black Bodies, a documentary by Charlotte Moore, award winning writer, journalist and blogger from right here in Austin.
 This film is a part of her larger Black Bodies Project, with a vision to eradicate racism through creativity, connection and collective understanding.
 For more details and to RSVP to attend, see the Movie Night page.